 When Clients Dismiss Your Advice

 When’s the last time someone hired you for your expertise only to completely dismiss everything you suggested?
 Maybe you assumed the client was being stubborn or maybe you thought to yourself, “What a jerk.”
+What should you do when clients dismiss your advice?

 We’ve all been around people that no matter what we say, the other person tends to take the opposing view.
 Some of these people live with us. 😊